 Exhibitions, conferences and events are a great way to showcase your brand to a large audience in one space.
 However you are also competing for delegates’ time and attention with hundreds or even thousands of other stands.
-Having a branded game at your booth is a great way to drive footfall and engagement during and after the show.
+Having a branded interactive game at your booth is a great way to drive footfall and engagement during and after the show.

 Here’s 5 reasons you should consider games as part of your tradeshow strategy.

 The gaming industry in the UK is set to hit £3.9 billion by the end of 2017, and it’s no wonder.
 We don’t need dedicated gaming machines any more, we can game wherever and whenever we like from our phones and tablets.
 Marketing teams across the world from boutique brands to huge conglomerates are using them as part of their marketing strategy.

 Using a digital game at you stand, on either a tablet, large touch screen, a retro arcade unit or even on your delegates own mobile phones, will offer a positive interaction with your brand in a way that is familiar, current and fun.

 Developing your own branded game used to be reserved for brands with big budgets and while it’s true that commissioning a bespoke game from scratch can run into tens of thousands of pounds (and then some) you could make use of an existing white label game engine.
 These are tried and tested games that can be customised to your brand for a much more affordable budget.

 You could even tailor it to the conference or event itself applying conference led narrative to your game, resonating even more with delegates and players at your stand.

 Just imagine using our conga engine (a take on the classic Nokia snake game) where you collect and lead delegates around an exhibition hall in an epic expo conga challenge!!

 3. Collect data, via a competition